tonyhschu/manifold-cad-live-preview/DEVELOPMENT.md

 ### Architecture Notes

 **Source-Based Development**: The configurator is imported directly from `packages/configurator/src/` using Vite aliases, eliminating build steps and caching issues during development.
 Only the wrapper requires building since it contains WASM bindings.

+**V3 State Management Consolidation**: The legacy store system has been deprecated and replaced with a unified V3 state management system using V3 UIStateManager and V3 bridge components.
+All UI components now use the V3 bridge exclusively for state synchronization.

 **CLI-Based Architecture**: The new configurator CLI significantly improves the development experience by: